Motion to Adorn

 100%.
 A perfect pie.

+100%.
 Very interesting.

-Very interesting.
-A perfect pie
+Very interesting. perfect pie

-And I think they got confused about the wording.
+what how do you explain this i deny the results i think people got confused And I think they got confused about the wording.

 Yeah, you're saying that you bungled your leading questions.

-It just 100% seems really high.
+It just 100% seems really hot.

-Brandon, you told our producer, Jennifer Marmor, that creating the kind of coherent decorative vision that Anna is hoping for you would be a lie.
-Yes.
+Brandon, you told our producer Jennifer Marmor that creating the kind of coherent decorative vision that Anna is hoping for you

 What do you mean by that?
 Why would making your apartment look less depressing be a lie?
-Because

 Like, I would never do that without outside influence.
 And also, you know, to your point of saying, like, would anyone look at this and be like, I want more of this?